fsant0s/arara/docs/installation.md

 # Installation Guide

-This guide will help you set up the NEURON framework in your development environment.
+This guide will help you set up the ARARA framework in your development environment.

 ## Prerequisites

-Before installing NEURON, ensure you have:
+Before installing ARARA, ensure you have:

 - Python 3.12 or higher
 - Git